AnushkaInDeqode/Ankita/README.md

 ## Framework

-For this Payroll Processing System, we are using Collection framework of Java
+For this Payroll Processing System, we are using Collection framework of Java.

 ---

 ## Dependencies

-In this project we have used following dependencies
+In this project we have used following dependencies :-

 - JUnit